ascorbic/unpic-img/docs/src/content/docs/img.md

   browser.
 - No build step or server-side rendering required for the images: uses your existing image CDN or CMS, with no additional configuration.
-- Uses [unpic](/lib) to support most image CDNs, including Cloudinary, Imgix, and Shopify.
+- Uses [unpic](/lib) to support most image CDNs and CMSs, including Cloudinary, Imgix, Contentful and Shopify.
 - Can generate a low-res background image for a blurred placeholder effect, or use with [`@unpic/placeholder`](/placeholder/) for more options.